zzonyo/trust-docs-test/source/index.html.md

 The value `0` indicates that the trading symbols doesn't support margin trading.

+## Margin and Loan

+### Q1: I can see I have loanable amount in my margin account, why the API returns no sufficient amount error when I apply margin loan?
+A: The available amount depends on not only account available amount, but also the system available amount.
+Due to risk control, the system has a max available amount everyday.
+If the total loan amount reaches the max value, user will fail to apply loan, unless someone repays the loan in the same day.
+Right now we are implementing a more friendly solution that tries to provide more accurate information to API users.

 ## Deposit and Withdraw

 ### Q1：Why the API returns error 'api-not-support-temp-addr' when withdrawing?